Academic Catalog 2024-2025

 The mission of the Clinical Science programs is to provide high-quality education and professional preparation in cytotechnology and medical technology for a diverse student population, to prepare them for traditional and emerging roles as clinical science professionals.
 The goals of each of the programs, in addition to preparing entry-level clinical practitioners, are to:

-• Produce clinical scientists who can research, develop, evaluate and implement clinical skills and procedures utilizing a high degree of independent judgment and applied cognitive knowledge.
+• Produce clinical scientists who can research, develop, evaluate, and implement clinical skills and procedures utilizing a high degree of independent judgment and applied cognitive knowledge.

-• Consult, where appropriate, with other members of the health care team; and
+• Consult, where appropriate, with other members of the healthcare team; and

 • Instill within graduates a sense of professionalism, dedication, and commitment to healthcare and their profession that will stay with them throughout their careers.